ironhacks/ironhacks-blog/content/hacks/2022-open-data-science-challenge/index.md

 In past competitions, each participant's notebook was evaluated in several dimensions with a focus on learning, exploration and creativity.
 So in this respect IronHacks is different from other competitions that are only focused on performance only.
 Examples are:
 - The **accuracy** of your analysis (e.g. the prediction accuray measured with the mean squared error or the correct descriptive analysis for a simpler challenge).
 - Your **learning effort** and creativity in **exploring** a variety of different data and models
-- The **usefulness** of the presentation and interpretation of your data/models in a final interactive report (including data visualization)
+- The **usefulness** of the presentation and interpretation of your data/models in a final interactive report.

 More details on the evaluation criteria will be released at the start of the competition.